LappleApple/awesome-leading-and-managing/README.md

 If I have not seen as far, it is because giants were standing on my shoulders — lots of people, including Leigh Caplan*

 ## Intro/Context
 Transitioning to leadership from software development provides the opportunity to learn a lot.
-[Joe Goldberg](https://twitter.com/bostonsteamer), who created the original document inspiring this list, read a crap-ton of books and articles, and took notes along the way.
+Since 2013-ish, [Joe Goldberg](https://twitter.com/bostonsteamer), who created the original document inspiring this list, read a crap-ton of books and articles about "leadership" and "management" and took notes along the way.

-Since 2013-ish, Joe has been keeping a collection of links and notes on the broad topics of “leadership” and “management."
 He shared it with friends who were transitioning to management roles but kept it private to the world at-large.
 Then he decided to open-source it.
 [Here you'll find Joe's document](https://docs.google.com/document/d/1R1O0OEsQpZcBcLheRlomDrmR2tyEpdRNFnjbLALmbH4/edit#heading=h.loq53mbwc6ut), which provides meatier summaries of the articles you'll find listed here as well as lots of supplementary notes.

 ## Contribute Your Favorites
 Please share/promote your favorite managing and leading resources/go-to's (books, articles, Twitter feeds, videos, etc.) by adding them to this list.
 It's easy: Review our [contributor guidelines](CONTRIBUTING.md) and make a pull request (one per item/entry).

-## Table Of Contents
+## Contents
 - [Culture](Culture.md) **in progress**
 - [Diversity and Gender](Diversity-and-Gender.md) **in progress**
 - [Giving Feedback, Praise, and Advice](Giving-Feedback-Praise-and-Advice.md) **in progress**